hbokh/docker-typo3-cms/README.md

 ## Issues

-TYPO3 gives an error after installation:
+TYPO3 gives this error after installation:

 ![image](https://github.com/hbokh/docker-typo3-cms/raw/master/TYPO3_error.png)

 This is related to [TYPO3-CORE-SA-2014-001: Multiple Vulnerabilities in TYPO3 CMS](http://typo3.org/teams/security/security-bulletins/typo3-core/typo3-core-sa-2014-001/)

-A fix is to login into the container and add a line to file `/var/www/site/htdocs/typo3conf/LocalConfiguration.php`:
+A fix is to login into the container and add a line to file `/var/www/site/htdocs/typo3conf/LocalConfiguration.php`, using *docker exec* (introduced in docker v1.3):

+`$ docker exec -it typo3-cms bash`
+`root@01c255c6173d:/# vi /var/www/site/htdocs/typo3conf/LocalConfiguration.php`

+At the bottom of the file, within the SYS-array:

 	'SYS' => array(
-                [ ... ];
+                [ ... ],
 		'trustedHostsPattern' => '.*',
 	),